-THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria REQU IRED SUPPLEMENTARY INFORMATION SCHEDULES .37.
+THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria REQU IRED SUPPLEMENTARY INFORMATION SCHEDULES 137.
 Is all RSI, other than MD&A, located immediately following the notes to the financial statements?
-[GASBS 34, ¶6c; GAAFR, page 577] .38.
+[GASBS 34, ¶6c; GAAFR, page 577] 138.
 If the college participates as an employer in one or more defined benefit pension plans that are administered through a trust or equivalent arrangement, are schedules of required supplementary information presented for each such plan?
-[GASBS 68, ¶46 and 81; eGAAFR, page 945; eSUP, page 41] (Until a full 10-year trend is compiled, the required schedules for each plan should present information for as many years as are available.) .39.
-For cost-sharing multiple-employer plans, does the 10-year schedule about funding progress with information measured as of the measurement date of the net pension liability?
-If so, does the schedule present the following data elements for each year: [GASBS 68, ¶81a; eGAAFR, page 945; eSUP, page 41] • The employer's proportion (percentage) of the collective net pension liability? • The employer's proportionate amount (in dollars) of the collective net pension liability? • When there is a special funding situation, the non-employer contributing entities' total proportionate share (amount) of the collective net pension liability that is associated with the employer? • When there is a special funding situation, the total of the employer's and non-employer contributing entities' proportionate shares (amount) of the collective net pension liability that is associated with the employer? • The employer's covered payroll? • The employer's proportionate share (amount) of the collective NPL as a percentage of the employer's covered payroll? • The pension plan's fiduciary net position as a percentage of the total pension liability?
+[GASBS 68, ¶46 and 81; eGAAFR, page 945; eSUP, page 41] (Until a full 10-year trend is compiled, the required schedules for each plan should present information for as many years as are available.)
+139. For cost-sharing multiple-employer plans, does the 10-year schedule about funding progress with information measured as of the measurement date of the net pension liability?
+If so, does the schedule present the following data elements for each year: [GASBS 68, ¶81a; eGAAFR, page 945; eSUP, page 41] The employer's proportion (percentage) of the collective net pension liability?
+The employer's proportionate amount (in dollars) of the collective net pension liability?
+When there is a special funding situation, the non-employer contributing entities' total proportionate share (amount) of the collective net pension liability that is associated with the employer?
+When there is a special funding situation, the total of the employer's and non-employer contributing entities' proportionate shares (amount) of the collective net pension liability that is associated with the employer's covered payroll?
+The employer's proportionate share (amount) of the collective NPL as a percentage of the employer's covered payroll?
+The pension plan's fiduciary net position as a percentage of the total pension liability?

-.40 For any plan (regardless of its type), are the contribution requirements of the employer enterprise fund established statutorily or contractually?
+140. For any plan (regardless of its type), are the contribution requirements of the employer enterprise fund established statutorily or contractually?
 If so, is a 10-year schedule included that provides information about the employer contribution requirements determined as of the employer's most recent fiscal year-end?
-[GASBS 68, ¶46d and 81b] If yes, does the schedule include: • The statutorily or contractually required employer contribution? • The amount of contributions recognized by the pension plan in relation to the statutorily or contractually required employer contribution? • The difference between the statutorily or contractually required employer contribution and the amount of contributions recognized by the pension plan in relation to the statutorily or contractually required employer contribution? • The employer's covered payroll? • The amount of contributions recognized by the pension plan in relation to the statutorily or contractually required employer contribution as a percentage of the employer's covered payroll? .41 Are schedules of required supplementary information presented for a pension plan that is administered through a trust or equivalent arrangement?
-If so, is the following disclosure to the RSI included when applicable: [GASBS 68, ¶47 and 82] • Do all plans, regardless of their type, include factors that significantly affect trends in the reported amounts?
+[GASBS 68, ¶46d and 81b] If yes, does the schedule include: The statutorily or contractually required employer contribution?
+The amount of contributions recognized by the pension plan in relation to the statutorily or contractually required employer contribution?
+The difference between the statutorily or contractually required employer contribution?
+The difference between the statutorily or contractually required employer contribution?
+The employer's covered payroll?
+The amount of contributions recognized by the pension plan in relation to the statutorily or contractually required employer contribution?
+141. Are schedules of required supplementary information presented for a pension plan that is administered through a trust or equivalent arrangement?
+If so, is the following disclosure to the RSI included when applicable: [GASBS 68, ¶47 and 82] Do all plans, regardless of their type, include factors that significantly affect trends in the reported amounts?